jzonthemtn/hashitalks2021-terraform-nlp/README.md

 ## Usage

-To get started first clone this repository. **Note that this project will create resources outside the AWS free tier.**
+To get started first clone this repository.

+> **Note: this project will create resources outside the AWS free tier.
+You are responsible for all associated costs/charges.**

 ### Building the Containers